sholladay/dotfiles/README.md

 mkdir dotfiles && curl -fsSL https://github.com/sholladay/dotfiles/archive/master.tar.gz | tar -x -C dotfiles --strip-components=1;
 ```

-Note the directories within the project:

- - `common` contains files that don't have any important cross-platform differences.
- - `ubuntu`, `centos`, and `macos` contain files that are tuned for use on those platforms, respectively.
+Note the directories within the project. `linux` and `macos` contain files that are tuned for use on those platforms, respectively.

-The installer copies files from `common` along with those for your platform (e.g. `macos`).
+The installer copies files from either `macos` or `linux` to your home directory.

 ## Contributing